AU-R-Programming/FinalProjectG4/README.md

 \[Package Repository:FinalProjectG4\]
 (<https://github.com/AU-R-Programming/FinalProjectG4>)

-The package name is `FinalProjectG4` and the function used in the package is called `g4lmfunc`.
-The function within the package, `our_lm` can be seen as an alternative of in-built linear regression functions in `R`.
+The repository name is `FinalProjectG4`, and the package within is titled `g4lmfunc`.
+Included in this package is the function `our_lm` which can be seen as an alternative of in-built linear regression functions in `R`.

-The user must provide the response and predictors; a significance level (alpha) is optional and can be changed by the user, but it remains 0.05 by default. `resp` : A vector of length n that represents a dependent variable we would like to explain/predict. `pred` : A matrix of dimension nxp; this matrix is an independent variable used to predict resp and beta.
+The user must provide the response and predictors; a significance level (alpha) is optional and can be changed by the user, but it remains 0.05 by default.
+`resp` : A vector of length n that represents a dependent variable we would like to explain/predict.
+`pred` : A matrix of dimension nxp; this matrix is an independent variable used to predict resp and beta.

 The package can be downloaded by using the `devtools::install_github` function.
-After downloading the package, we need to call the function `g4lmfunc`.
-After activating the function, it is ready to use.
-We apply our function to the `crop.data.csv` dataset as an example.
-We take the yield as response and density, block, and fertilizer as predictors.
+After downloading the package, the function `our_lm` may be utilized once retrieving the package with `libarary(g4lmfunc)`.
+We apply our function to the `crop.data.csv` data set as an example by taking the yield as response and density, block, and fertilizer as predictors.

     ## $coefficients
     ##           A           B           C           D